xarray-contrib/xdggs/design_doc.md

 ## Discrete Global Grid Systems

-A Discrete Global Grid System (DGGS) can be roughly defined as a partitioning or tesselation of the entire Earth's surface into a finite number of "cells" or "zones".
+A Discrete Global Grid System (DGGS) can be roughly defined as a partitioning or tessellation of the entire Earth's surface into a finite number of "cells" or "zones".
 The shape and the properties of these cells generally vary from one DGGS to another.
-Most DGGSs are also hierarchical, i.e., the cells are aranged on recursively on multiple levels or resolutions.
-Follow the links in the subsection below for a more strict and detailled definition of a DGGS.
+Most DGGSs are also hierarchical, i.e., the cells are arranged on recursively on multiple levels or resolutions.
+Follow the links in the subsection below for a more strict and detailed definition of a DGGS.

 DGGSs may be used in various ways, e.g.,